AlgoMaster Logo

 We need to count how many words from the array are subsequences of the string s.
 A subsequence means we can find the word's characters in s in order, but they don't need to be contiguous.
 For instance, "acd" is a subsequence of "abcde" because we can pick 'a' at index 0, 'c' at index 2, and 'd' at index 3.

-The brute force idea is obvious: for each word, scan through s with two pointers to check if it's a subsequence.
-But notice the constraints.
-We could have up to 5000 words, and s can be up to 50,000 characters long.
-That means we might scan through s up to 5000 times.
-Can we do better?
+The brute force idea is to check each word independently: for each word, scan through s with two pointers to test whether it's a subsequence.
+The constraints make this expensive.
+With up to 5000 words and s up to 50,000 characters long, we might scan through s 5000 times.

-The key observation is that many words might share the same prefix or need the same characters.
-Instead of scanning s repeatedly, we can either scan s once while processing all words in parallel (bucket approach), or precompute where each character appears in s so that checking any word becomes a series of fast lookups (binary search approach).
+The way out is to stop re-reading s for every word.
+We can either scan s once while advancing all words in parallel (the bucket approach), or precompute where each character appears in s so that checking any word becomes a series of fast lookups (the binary search approach).

 Key Constraints: